simasdev/tcp-hunter/README.md

 It's a simple library, that helps you to get all TCP connections on a local Windows machine.
-This project comes with both, TCP-Hunter library, and a simple WPF app that allows you to overview active TCP connections as well as kill a selected process to end undesired TCP connection.
+This project comes with both, TCP-Hunter library, and a simple WPF app that allows you to overview active TCP connections as well as kill a selected process to end an undesired TCP connection.

 ## Prerequisites